materials-commons/materialscommons.org/docs/spreadsheets.md

   1. The first column contains the names of your samples
   2. The first row consists of headers
-  3. Each processing step must be in a separate sheet.
-The processing step will have the same name as the sheet.
+  3. Each processing step must be in a separate worksheet in your spreadsheet.
+The processing step will have the same name as the worksheet.

 This will look as follows: